Yoga Sutra 1.4

 Common Interpretations

-Yoga Sutra 1.4, “Vritti Sarupyam Itaratra,” highlights the mind’s tendency to identify with its own fluctuations, leading to a distorted perception of the self.
+In conclusion, Yoga Sutra 1.4, “Vritti Sarupyam Itaratra,” highlights the mind’s tendency to identify with its own fluctuations, and as a result, this leads to a distorted perception of the self.
 It underscores the importance of mental discipline and serves as a guiding principle for practitioners seeking to achieve self-realization and inner peace.

 Subscribe to our newsletter to be of the first to know about special offers, news and events at Vallarta Breeze Yoga!